Malaysia's Najib quizzed over scandal, graft fighter reveals threats - Journal du Cameroun

 Public disgust at the corruption allegations swirling around them at a time middle-class Malaysians were suffering due to rising living costs and stagnant salaries was seen as a major factor in Najib’s defeat.

-The ousted leader arrived at the Malaysian Anti-Corruption Commission (MACC) headquarters in the administrative capital of Putrajaya, walking through a scrum of about 100 journalists.
+The ousted leader pushed through a huge media scrum as he arrived at the Malaysian Anti-Corruption Commission (MACC) headquarters in the administrative capital of Putrajaya to be quizzed about 1MDB money allegedly ending up in his personal bank accounts.

+He left after about five hours looking exhausted, and told waiting reporters that officials had “acted professionally” as they took his statement and that the process would continue on Wednesday.

 – Wide-ranging probe –

-Najib was summoned by the MACC to give a statement over claims millions of dollars from SRC International, an energy company that was originally a subsidiary of 1MDB, ended up in his personal bank accounts.

-It is just one small part in the graft scandal, which is being investigated in several countries.
-As speculation swirls about an imminent detention, the new MACC chief, Shukri Abdull, said Najib would not be charged on Tuesday.

-The toppled regime went to great lengths to suppress scrutiny of the problems surrounding 1MDB, closing down domestic probes, sacking critics from government, jailing those who spoke out and muzzling the media.
+The toppled regime went to great lengths to put a halt to scrutiny of the problems surrounding 1MDB, closing down domestic probes, sacking critics from government, jailing those who spoke out, and muzzling the media.

-Shukri, a long-time senior figure in the anti-graft agency who retired but has been brought back by Mahathir, shed tears at a press conference as he told how he came under “tremendous pressure” during an earlier probe into 1MDB.
+New MACC chief Shukri Abdull, a long-time senior figure in the agency who retired but has been brought back by Mahathir, shed tears at a press conference as he told how he came under “tremendous pressure” during an earlier probe into a 1MDB subsidiary.

-He was part of a team that originally investigated SRC in 2015, and said he faced harassment which reached a “very frightening” level.
+He recounted how witnesses were intimidated, authorities tried to push him into early retirement, and that he even received a bullet in the post.

+Shukri said the harassment reached a “very frightening” level and at one point he briefly fled to the United States as he feared arrest.

 “Our witnesses were abducted.
 Some of them were questioned by others as to what they revealed to us,” he said.